-In certain circumstances, it may be desirable to perform a "hot" recalibration on a module.
-Typically this need arises from the effects of thermal expansion and/or contraction on a mechanical system when the initial calibration was done at room temperature, but the workpiece and its LVDTs are now operating at elevated temperature and the normal calibration process cannot be repeated under these new conditions.

-Recalibration permits trimming of either end point's analog output in a system that is already calibrated, provided that the actual output values from the module are within ±4% of the full span of the output chosen by the setting of DS-1 or the Aout command.
+In certain circumstances, it may be desirable to perform a "hot" recalibration on a module, typically from the effects of thermal expansion and/or contraction on a mechanical system.
+Recalibration permits trimming of either end point's analog output in a system that is already calibrated, provided that the actual output values from the module are within ±5% of the full span of the output chosen by the setting of DS-1 or the Aout command.
 Recalibration can be used to trim either end point's analog output independent of the other and is done while the module is operational, so it has an immediate effect upon the system's analog output.
 Recalibration can be done with one of two RS-485 commands, Recal FS and Recal Z, or by depressing the FULL SCALE or ZERO buttons until the POWER LED flashes once.

-Before proceeding to perform a recalibration, verify that the difference between the actual output value at the end point to be trimmed is within ±4% of the span of the analog output for which the module was set, where the span is the difference between the maximum and minimum values of the selected analog output.
-Thus, the trimmable range of actual output at the system's Zero point is -4 to 4% of the span, and at the Full Scale point, it is 96 to 104% of the span.
-If the actual analog output at an end point is not within the limits noted, the attempt at recalibration will not be effective.
+Before proceeding to perform a recalibration, verify that the difference between the actual output value at the end point to be trimmed is within ±5% of the span of the analog output for which the module was set, where the span is the difference between the maximum and minimum values of the selected analog output.
+Thus, the trimmable range of actual output at the system's Zero point is -5 to 5% of the span, and at the Full Scale point, it is 95 to 105% of the span.
+If the analog output at an end point is not within the limits noted, the attempt at recalibration will not be effective.
+Recognize that if the directional sense of the LVDT has been inverted by turning on S1-3, the actions of the FULL SCALE or ZERO pushbuttons are also inverted.